Format: Wii™

 Developer: Nintendo and Team Ninja

 For decades, Samus Aran has been known as one of the first female protagonists in video games, and one of the most enigmatic.
 Having traded her haunted past for the solitary life of a bounty hunter, Samus™ finally tells her own tale in this revealing, personal story of her failings, her flaws and ultimately her motivation.
 Metroid: Other M is an unprecedented collaboration that blends the slick, action-packed production of the world-renowned Team Ninja development team with the game design talents of the creators of the original Metroid.
-Metroid: Other M is a dramatic new direction for a legendary franchise and a bold new blend between cinematics, storytelling and the best in interactive entertainment.
+Metroid: Other M is a dramatic new direction for a legendary franchise and a bold new blend between cinematics, storytelling and the best in interactive entertainment

 At least that is how Nintendo is billing this new game in the Metroid franchise.
 What do I think?
 Well, my feelings are not even close to what you will find on other game review sites.
 I spent my hard-earned coin on this game and I expect a certain amount of enjoyment from a game that I pay real money for.
 This is even more true when the game comes from such a classic Nintendo franchise.